 Recipe: Oh My Veggies

 It’s fall still, which means that beets are still relatively abundant – That makes this a super seasonal, tasty, and nutritious dish perfect for serving up any day of the week (and would even make a terrific Sunday dinner with a couple of additions).
 Tarts are another thing that can be catered to your tastes, and any fall vegetable would be an incredible addition to this dish.

 Mocha Chocolate Chunk Chia Seed Brownies

 Who says you can’t have brownies if you’re trying to watch your waistline?
 These amazing-tasting brownies are low carb, sugar, and gluten-free.
 They’re a perfect healthy treat that can be eaten absolutely any time of the day (I may or may not have had one for breakfast this morning myself).

 Carrot cake is another incredibly seasonal treat, but many versions come absolutely loaded with sugars (and some have very few vegetables incorporated).
 This version is vegan-friendly, gluten-free, and has two servings of vegetables in each serving – Now that’s what I call a healthy treat!

 Recipe: Kiss My Broccoli

 Raw Chocolate Cashew Cups With Maca And Chia Seeds

 I used to be ever so slightly addicted to those Resse’s Peanut Butter Cups, but I knew I had to give them up because they weren’t any good for me.
-I’ve almost completely replaced my obsession with them for these – Don’t get me wrong, they don’t taste at all the same.
-However the taste they do pack is divine, and you get a little bit of an energy boost when you consume a couple at a time (which you will, I promise).
+I’ve almost completely replaced my obsession with them for these – Don’t get me wrong, they don’t taste the same.
+However, the taste they do pack is divine, and you get a little bit of an energy boost when you consume a couple at a time (which you will, I promise).

-Recipe: Green Spirit Adventures
+Recipe: One Green Planet